modernweb-dev/web/packages/test-runner/README.md

 wtr test/**/*.test.js --node-resolve --puppeteer
 ```

+Puppeteer has experimental support for firefox.
+It requires an extra installation step, check [@web/test-runner-puppeteer](https://github.com/modernweb-dev/web/tree/master/packages/test-runner-puppeteer) how to set it up.

 ### Playwright

 You can run tests with playwright, which like puppeteer downloads it's own browsers.
 Playwright allows testing on chromium, firefox, and WebKit.